 In my foolish youthful days of flower growing, I refused to grow biennials.
 Why would a chap sow flowers that would take nine months to flower when his beloved annuals could flower in fourteen weeks?
 Rest assured dear reader that the scales have fallen from my eyes and my foolish ways are behind me.
-The world of biennials is shining her bright and piercing light straight into my fast-beating he
+The world of biennials is shining her bright and piercing light straight into my fast-beating heart.

 So what changed my mind…what wisdom corrected my distorted view of these most handsome of flowers?
 Well…one drizzly May morning a neighbour came around with a bunch of Sweet William that she had grown on her lotty.
 She had a glut.
 Yes, a glut of flowers in May and not just any old flowers but robust and beautiful blooms that smelled of delicious yet unfulfilled promises.
 I thought to myself, ‘what sorcery is this!?’ and quickly I set about interrogating the woman on how one goes about this biennial malarky.
 Her knowledge was good and she delighted me with tales of Foxgloves and Hesperis and Lunaria.
 She stunned me with methods of summer sowing of seeds.
 She wooed me with the sweet scent of the flowers that were sat on the table as she wove her magic.
 Within a few minutes my views had spun on a sixpence and I was sold hook, line and sinker.
 Biennials were my new best pals.